russell-n/theape/ape/commoncode/eventtimer.rst

 An EventTimer will block if you try to make a new request too soon (too soon being something that needs to be empirically determined by the user).
 It was originally created to prevent calls to a (slow) AP's http server from trying `GET` requests too frequently, as that caused the server to timeout.
 I think that it will be more useful here as a way to provide even intervals to things that have to make calls at certain times (e.g. code that watches a proc-file).

 I've confused myself a bit while trying to remember what this does, so I think I'll elaborate a little more.
-The `EventTimer` is a thin adapter for threading.event.
+The `EventTimer` bundles threading.event and threading.Timer.
 By itself it will block until the time expires.
 The :ref:`wait decorator <ape-wait-decorator>` calls this event before executing the method it decorates.
 If you want to use them to maintain intervals, then, the wait decorator has to decorate a method that will be called once, then that method should be called repeatedly.

 .. '